hyeereee/rosenzweiglab/README.md

 # Rosenzweig lab page

-This is repository for [Rosenzweig lab page] that we modified from [Kordinglab.com](http://kordinglab.com/).
+This is repository for [Rosenzweig lab](http://rosenzweiglab.com) that we cloned and modified from [Kordinglab.com](http://kordinglab.com/).
 We use Jekyll to run our Github page.
-We are welcome for other people to contribute to our site not just lab members.
-Feel free to fork and pull-request!

 ## Run the page locally using Jekyll